"Satisfactory, very informative."

 [ Book online ]

-Now in its 41st consecutive year, the MPA/Newcastle University Asphalt Materials and Flexible Pavements Course clearly demonstrates that it remains at the forefront of training and education in the sector.
+Now in its 41st consecutive year, the MPA/Newcastle University Asphalt Materials and Pavements Course clearly demonstrates that it remains at the forefront of training and education in the sector.
 In that time, literally thousands of delegates have attended, participated and we believe enjoyed, the unique opportunity to learn about a broad range of topics and issues relating to highways construction and maintenance design, materials, processes and innovation.
 Based on delegate feedback, the content and speakers are reviewed every year in order to meet the changing needs of the sector and by doing so keep it fresh and relevant.
 The friendly atmosphere and opportunity to meet with other delegates from a wide range of highways-related activity and expertise also provide a special networking opportunity for delegates and contribute to the ongoing success of the Course.
 Past delegates include representatives from across industry and the client sector, many of who now hold significant and high profile positions in their organisations and remain their own best advert.
 The need for well trained and competent personnel in the sector has never been higher, so take this landmark opportunity to inform and educate yourself and/or your staff.
 Clearly budgetary pressures are also higher than ever in all businesses but the Course remains excellent value which the acquired knowledge can pay back many times over.

-An understanding of the properties and performance of asphalt and the design, construction and maintenance of asphalt pavements is a fundamental requirement for a highway engineer and those in associated disciplines.
+An understanding of the properties and performance of asphalt and the design, construction and maintenance of asphalt road pavements is a fundamental requirement for a highway engineer and those in associated disciplines.
 However, undergraduate courses are generally unable to cover these subjects in sufficient detail.
 This course has been designed primarily for highways-related operatives, technicians, engineers and managers or anyone who wishes to extend their knowledge of asphalt materials, pavement design, construction and maintenance.
-The course will also serve more senior professional engineers who wish to update their knowledge of asphalt materials and flexible pavement design, construction and maintenance.
+The course will also serve more senior professional engineers who wish to update their knowledge of asphalt materials and pavement design, construction and maintenance.